logoran/logoran/docs/api/context.md

  - `signed` the cookie requested should be signed

-Koa uses the [cookies](https://github.com/jed/cookies) module where options are simply passed.
+Logoran uses the [cookies](https://github.com/jed/cookies) module where options are simply passed.

 ### ctx.cookies.set(name, value, [options])